chetan-techtic/migrate/README.md

 ### `graphile-migrate watch [--shadow] [--once]`

-Runs any un-executed committed migrations and then runs and watches `current.sql`, re-running its contents on any change.
+Runs any un-executed committed migrations and then runs and watches `current.psql`, re-running its contents on any change.

-`current.sql` should be idempotent (this is your responsibility, see "Idempotency" below); i.e. it should be able to be ran multiple times and have the same result.
+`current.psql` should be idempotent (this is your responsibility, see "Idempotency" below); i.e. it should be able to be ran multiple times and have the same result.

 If `--shadow` is specified, changes will be applied against the shadow database instead.

-If `--once` is specified, `current.sql` will be ran once and then the command will exit.
+If `--once` is specified, `current.psql` will be ran once and then the command will exit.

 ### `graphile-migrate commit`